 Elly: For the above contraction exercise, also imagine that you have a string that is drawing your hip bones towards each other.
 This will help to draw your separated abdominals towards each other.
 You can apply this technique to the following exercise progressions as well.
 Just make sure you really master the basic contraction first!

-Note that you might want to perform this basic breath and contraction exercise for several weeks, before progressing any further.
+Note that you might want to perform this basic breath-and-contraction exercise for several weeks before progressing further.
 This may be especially so if you’re in the early stages of your postpartum journey.

 Postpartum core exercises: Single-leg heel slides